LarryVincent/customer-class/content/podcasts/the-loyalty-unicorn.md

 Is customer loyalty still achievable?

-To answer this question, we interview Sandeep Dube of [Delta Airlines](https://www.delta.com).
+To answer this question, we interview Sandeep Dube of [Delta Air Lines](https://www.delta.com).
 As head of Delta's extremely successful SkyMiles loyalty program, he offers a rich perspective on how managers should think about loyalty and retention in modern marketing.

 {{% pod-module %}}